Joint demosaicing and fusion of multiresolution coded acquisitions: A unified image formation and reconstruction method: Experiments

 We test here various possible parameters for the optimization of the \gls{jodefu} algorithm applied to the \gls{mrca} acquisition obtained with the mask of \figurename~\ref{fig:cfa_pattern_ubt4}.
 For this test, we firstly define as \textit{baseline} the \gls{jodefu} v1 with $\overline{\lambda}=1\times10^{-3}$ (whose specifics are given in \tablename~\ref{tab:jodefu_variants}) and evaluate its estimated product.
 Then, for each parameter under test, we estimate the reconstruction results obtained by solely varying a single parameter from the baseline setup.
 There is no guarantee on the combined effect of varying multiple parameter, but we empirically experienced that optimizing each parameter separately still returns performances within a reasonable ballpark of the overall best optimization.
 The tests are applied to the $4$-band ``Beijing'' dataset, and a summary of the measured quality indices is given in \figurename~\ref{fig:beijing_parameters_graphs}, with an associated visual comparison in \figurename~\ref{fig:beijing_parameters}.

 A more in-depth discussion for each of the parameters under test is given in the following list: \begin{itemize} \item \textbf{Regularization Parameter} $\lambda$: as a rule of thumb, $\overline{\lambda}=10^{-3}$ is a good compromise in most scenarios and can be used as starting test to further refine the parameters if higher quality is required.
-In \figurename~\ref{fig:beijing_4_lambda_min} and \ref{fig:beijing_4_lambda_max}, some reconstructed products are shown for implausible low and high values of $\lambda$, respectively.
+In \figurename~\ref{fig:beijing_4_lambda_min} and \ref{fig:beijing_4_lambda_max}, some reconstructed products are shown for implausibly low and high values of $\lambda$, respectively; some inbetween choices are also shown for the sake of completion.
 If $\lambda$ is too low, we impose no structure of the final image, and most texture effects from the mosaicing are not flattened.
 If $\lambda$ is too high, the smoothing effect applies to relevant image features;

 \item \textbf{Metric function norm} $g(\cdot)$: the quantitative verification shows that the $\ell_{221}$ norm is the best compromise between quality of the reconstructed product and computational speed.
 Among the remaining choices, better performances are only achieved with the $S_1\ell_1$, due to the noise whitening effect that this constraint imposes across different bands.
 The visual analysis shows some spectral spot-shaped spectral distortions in \figurename~\ref{fig:beijing_4_norm_l111};